gvwilson/thirdbit/src/fiction/in-heck/index.md

 that had been knocked down during the attack a few months ago.
 He might not especially like the bots who had helped save them, but he would allow that they were useful.
-The apple orchard was draining properly for the first time in forever, and there wasn't a dull pair of scissors in town.
+And the Ox brothers' apple orchard was draining properly for the first time in forever, and there wasn't a dull pair of scissors in town.

-"Still, owing a bot favors makes me uncomfortable," Miz Nabbles sighed loudly, shaking her graying mane.
+"Still, having that sort about makes me feel uncomfortable," Miz Nabbles sighed loudly, shaking her graying mane.

 Mayor Lupus tipped the dregs of her tea into a planter.
-"I reckon lettin' 'em settle in beside us is payment enough," she said conversationally.
+"I reckon how we feel is our problem, not theirs," she said conversationally.
 "And if any trouble shows up, well…"
 She rapped her gnarlywood cane against her mechanical leg.
 "Fightin' bots is a lot easier when you have a few on your side."

-Miz Nabbles's whiskers twitched slightly at the rebuke.
+Miz Nabbles's whiskers twitched at the rebuke.
 She had put herself forward for election the year before, but had garnered even fewer votes than the mayor's previous challenger.
-"A lot of folks think it's time for a change,"
+"Folks might think it's time for a change,"
 Mama Roo had explained to Maddy afterward,
-"But if she's the change, they'd rather wait."
+"But if she's what change looks like, they'd rather wait."

 "Aaaaand right on time,"
 Mayor Lupus said as the mailbot came into view.